kaulketh/BirdPi/README.md

 required.
 When observation is active and motion is detected, BirdPi creates an event containing a full-resolution still image and an MP4 video.

-Day/night state is calculated from the configured geographic location.
-BirdPi provides two observation modes:
+The current installation is primarily used for **daytime bird observation** with a Raspberry Pi Camera Module V2.1 (IMX219, standard version with IR-cut filter).
+Day/night state is calculated from the configured geographic location;

-- **Bird** - observation during the day, standby at night
+in the normal `bird` mode, observation is active during the day and switches to standby at night.
-- **Wildlife** - observation during both day and night

-Infrared illumination is controlled automatically from the combination of day/night state and observation mode.
+The software still contains the `wildlife` mode and IR-control paths as an optional, prepared extension.
+They are not the primary operating mode of the current camera setup.
 WebUI and Telegram interfaces provide status monitoring, event browsing, media management, manual controls and runtime service control.

 > Current project status
 >